 A number of works from the Herman H. Levy Collection are also representative of the interests of his family.
 For example, paintings by the French artist Henri Le Sidaner or the drawings by American Marry Cassat were chosen with the involvement of Levy’s sister Elsie and, in fact, some of the early prints and paintings in the collection were actually purchased by his mother.
 To the greatest extent, however, the collection is the result of the efforts of Herman Levy and a process of extensive searching, careful examination and contemplation in which he engaged.
 Levy loved art and throughout his life was a serious collector, an advocate of lifelong learning and a consistent and generous supporter of the arts — whether through the encouragement of young artists and his support of organizations like the Hamilton Artists Inc., or his support of such institutions as McMaster University, the Art Gallery of Hamilton, the National Gallery of Canada and the Royal Ontario Museum (which now houses his collection of historical Chinese ceramics).

 Herman Levy’s ideas and influences continue to be felt at McMaster University in many ways.
 The design of the Herman H. Levy Gallery is reflective of the kind of domestic environment he created for the display of his collection in his home.
 The low ceilings, richly coloured walls and sparkling light all help to create a more intimate and contemplative experience for the visitor.
-When not on exhibit, the more than 140 paintings, drawings, prints and rare maps which also make up part of the Herman H. Levy Collection can be accessed by appointment by students, researchers or members of the public either in storage or in the Museum’s Paper Centre.
+When not on exhibit, the more than 140 paintings, drawings, prints and rare maps which also make up part of the Herman H. Levy Collection may be accessed by appointment by students, researchers or members of the public.

 Herman Levy’s generosity has also ensured the growth of the University’s art collection.
 The receipt of the Levy Bequest in 1990 has made it possible for different aspects of the collection to be expanded.
 The purchases which have been made reflect in part Herman Levy’s own interests, but also give the collection greater scope in terms of historical, modern and contemporary art.
 A catalogue The Levy Legacy was published in 1996 to document this cultural legacy and a constantly changing programme of permanent collection exhibitions makes it possible for visitors to the Museum to see a selection of these works throughout the year.